How to Relieve Caregiver Stress: 4 Tips from Navy SEALs

 When you're feeling discouraged or having negative thoughts about your caregiving situation, turn them around by reminding yourself that you’re doing a great job and you've got the grit and skills to get through tough times.

-For example, you might say “I did a great job organizing dad’s medication.
+For example, you might say, “I did a great job organizing Dad’s medication.
 Before, he was getting them mixed up or forgetting doses.
-Now that I got him a pill organizer and posted a chart that shows what he needs to take and when, there are no more mix-ups.
+Now that I have him a pill organizer and posted a chart that shows what he needs to take and when, there are no more mix-ups.
 I can definitely do this caregiving thing!”

 3. Embrace the hard times